jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 However, it’s not the size of the vocabulary that matters most.
 It’s the efficiency and precision with which it’s used that’s important.

-Scientific or technical writing demands that your communication is efficient, clear and precise.
+Scientific or technical writing demands that your communication is efficient, clear, and precise.
 Word choice is important.
 Precise language is required to exactly describe an equation or phenomena.

 Precise writing makes it easier to cogently express your ideas.
 The better you can do this, the more your writing skills will improve and the better writer you'll become.